sharpchen/sharpchen.github.io/docs/document/PowerShell/docs/Language/String.md

 ## Arithmetic with Numerics

-Powershell will try to convert the string on the right operand to the same type as left operand.
+PowerShell will try to convert the string on the right operand to the same type as left operand.
 Exception will be raised if conversion failed.

 ```ps1